hturnbull93/makers_notes/misc/POODR_review.md

 ### Aggregation vs Composition

-Composition is where the objects the thing is composed of are completely encapsulated by the whole, and do niot act independendtly of the whole.
+Composition is where the objects the thing is composed of are completely encapsulated by the whole, and do niot act independently of the whole.

 Aggregation is where the objects are part of a thing, but are independent in their own right also.